STGreenGitHub/steve.github.io/index.md

 My favourite destination list is
 - Europe
 - Wilderness
-- Moutains
+- Mountains

 To do list
 - Canada, paddle the inside passage
 - See the Hahnenkamm Downhill
-- Ski the Birkebeinerrennet
+- Ski the Birkebeinerrennet [link] (http://www.birkebeiner.no/en/MainMenu/Events/Ski1/Birkebeinerrennet/Birken-package-/)